What Can I Petition?

 Petitions may be submitted for the multiple reasons, including but not limited to:

-- Substituting one UC San Diego course with another course taken at UC San Diego
+- Substituting one UC San Diego course with another course at UC San Diego

 - Substituting one UC San Diego course with a course already completed at another institution.
 Submit a pre-approval petition (see below) if you have not yet taken this course.

 - Substituting a UC San Diego course with a course to be taken at another institution (follow-up documentation will be required for final approval)